icemakegirl/ImprovMLCQ/README.md

 ### Data
 link out.csv and out_with_labelEncoding: [Link Zenodo](https://zenodo.org/records/14834187)
 The out.csv file is the extension we make of MLCQ by adding the tool analysis, and this file is used within "apply_model.py" to use the models
 We create data dictionaries that contain all the features: FS1, FS2, FS3 and the definition of each of these features.
 Also contains the files of the top 10 features used for FS3 for each code smell.
 To access these files, go to the Features folder.

-The label encoding technique was used to transform the columns: which came in text formats into numeric data.
+**For Basic Reproduction**: Use the pre-processed `out_clean.csv` file (recommended).

-You can run the code below and modify the out.csv to apply this label encoding technique or download the out_with_labelEncoding.csv file that already comes with this labeling assigned
+**For Advanced Users Only**: The label encoding technique was used to transform the columns which came in text formats into numeric data.
+You can run the code below and modify the out.csv to apply this label encoding technique, or download the out_with_labelEncoding.csv file that already comes with this labeling assigned

 ```
 from sklearn.preprocessing import LabelEncoder